nebari-dev/nebari/docs/docs/faqs.md

   + Dask is an open source library for parallel computing written in Python.
 It enables researchers to scale computations beyond the limits of their local machines.
 See [Dask documentation](https://docs.dask.org/en/latest/) for more details.

-## Do I have to be an experienced programmer/data scientist or DevOps engineer to use QHub?

-  + The short answer is no. QHub is designed to make it easier for people to use cloud services, parallel computing, and many other open source tools by abstracting away the complexities they entail and providing users with the infrastructure that is ready to use, scalable, and stable.
-If you want to customize the default settings of QHub to tailor it for specific needs of your team, QHub allows you to do that as well, but you might need to have a little bit more knowledge of DevOps.

 ## What are environments?